 One of the most popular tourism destinations in Southeast Asia, Thailand is a country with a fascinating history, a devout Buddhist culture and beautiful scenery that lures travelers from all over the world.
 Here are the top 10 places in Thailand many of these travelers visit…

 Sun-seeking hedonists find it to be a place to rejuvenate on palm-studded beaches that rim idyllic bays and islands.
-For international foodies it is a culinary mecca whose restaurants and sidewalk food stands keep coming back for more
+International foodies celebrate Thailand as a culinary mecca whose restaurants and sidewalk food stands keep coming back for more.

 Below is a listing of the “Top 10 Places in Thailand” as reported by the Tourism Authority of Thailand.

 1. The Top Place: Bangkok

 As the political, economic, cultural, culinary, and spiritual capital of Thailand, Bangkok features both old-world charm and modern convenience.

 Invariably, every Thailand holiday includes a visit to the kingdom’s capital city, Bangkok.
 (The city is known to the locals Krung Thep, “the city of angels.”)

 Many first-time visitors to Bangkok are overwhelmed by its size; others by the number of attractions scattered about the city.

 Both are the result of more than two centuries of rapid development following the city’s founding in 1782.
 Today Bangkok is a cosmopolitan, 21st century city of more than ten million inhabitants.